 The Maharashtra Prohibition of People from Social Boycott (Prevention, Prohibition, and Redressal) Act, 2016, received Presidential assent the remaining week, paving the way for its implementation.
 The new law disallows social boycott within the call of caste, network, faith, rituals, or customs.
 Chief Minister Devendra Fadnavis has stated that a “progressive state like Maharashtra” cannot allow social evils within the garb of caste panchayat diktats or rituals.

 If any man or woman or institution attempts to save you or impede any other member or organization from staring at any social or religious custom or utilization or rite, or from taking part in a social, not secular or community function, assembly, congregation, assembly or procession, the act quantities to social boycott.
-So is hard the liberty of individuals inside the name of Jati panchayats, religion, customs, or denying them the right to education a profession in their preference.
+So it is hard to the liberty of individuals inside the name of Jati panchayats, religion, customs, or denying them the right to education in a profession of their preference.
 Freedom in this example consists of the freedom to marry outside one’s caste, visit locations of worship, wear garments of 1’s choice, and use any unique language.
-Discrimination on the idea of morality, political inclination, or sexuality additionally qualifies as a social boycott.
+Discrimination on morality, political inclination, or sexuality qualifies as a social boycott.
 As does stopping kids from gambling in a selected space or disallowing get entry to crematoria, burial grounds, network halls, or academic institutions with mala fide intentions.

-On receiving statistics on the probability of illegal meeting for the imposition of a social boycott, a Collector or District Magistrate can, by using order, restrict the meeting.
+On receiving statistics on the probability of an illegal meeting for the imposition of a social boycott, a Collector or District Magistrate can, by using order, restrict the session.
 Conviction of the offense of social boycott will appeal to a prison term of up to three years or a pleasant as much as Rs 1 lakh, or each.
 Abetment using a man or woman or organization will invite identical punishment.
 The offense of social boycott is cognizable and bailable and can be tried via a Metropolitan Magistrate or a Judicial Magistrate First Class.
-To make sure rapid justice, a trial could have to be completed within a length of six months from the date of submitting the charge sheet.
+To ensure rapid justice, a trial could have to be completed within six months from the date of submitting the charge sheet.

-Why turned into it felt essential to have one of these laws in Maharashtra?
+Why did it feel essential to have one of these laws in Maharashtra?